Faeryn/Outward_ModSupport/README.md

 - Ability to sync mods with the host (download, install, etc.) while keeping the client's original mod setup intact
 - Detect non-DE mods
 - Warning if a mod is known to be not multiplayer compatible
+- Show a list of mods that threw errors during the last play session
+- Show the mod that is possibly causing endless loading screen

 ## Special thanks
 - **Nielsjuh** for helping me test the multiplayer bits